wri/gfw-components/README.md

 This will set up the app running on port 6060.

+## Transifex support

+Global Forest Watch uses Transifex Live as a tool for translating its applications.
+If you including the GFW header from a registered domain inside the WRI transifex account you may access this feature.
+To do so you just need to include the transifex script and API key in the header of your site: https://docs.transifex.com/live/installing-the-javascript-snippet.

+The header will then automatically detect the snippet and render the language selector.

 ## Publishing to NPM

 Merging PRs to master or pushing commits directly into master triggers Travis CI that checks if the commit is tagged and if it is, it automatically publishes a new version to NPM.